Redshift Security: Access and Data Flows Explained

 To check if there are policies allowing to generate temporary credentials for Redshift cluster, you can follow these steps and search for policies that allow the action “redshift:GetClusterCredentials”:

 After identifying the relevant policies, check the attached users, groups and roles.
-Further, you should also review inline policies for users and roles which may contain this privilege.
+Further, you should also review inline policies for users and roles that may contain this privilege.

 To get temporary credentials to connect to Redshift with cli:

-After the credentials are obtained, it is possible to execute queries against Redshift by running the following cli command:
+After the credentials are obtained, it’s possible to execute queries against Redshift by running the following cli command:

 Protecting Data in Redshift with RBAC Authorization